 If you want to learn from us through our online platform, check out the website: https://www.eliteathletesonline.com/

-To apply, please send an e-mail to email@example.com with subject line "Internship" and the following information:
+To apply, please send an e-mail to firstname.lastname@example.org with subject line “EA All Access" and the following information:

-- Introduction: who you are, where you are from, and what attracts you to EA
+- Introduction: Basketball Resume/ C.V, where you are from, and what attracts you to EA.

-- Expectations: what you are looking to learn, which are your core interests
+- Expectations: What you are looking to learn from us.

-- Period: which days/weeks you plan to join us, specific activities you wish to join
+- Period: Which dates you have free to join us, number of days and specific activities you wish to participate in.

 What others are saying?

 Here is a review by Francesco Briguglio who spent one month with us during the off-season of 2018.
 You see him in the picture in the middle.